ejoerns/rauc/docs/integration.rst

 To configure a repository, you need to add an :ref:`[artifacts.\<repo-name\>] section
 <sec_ref_artifacts>` to your ``system.conf``.
-An artifact repository is referenced from the manifest using its name, so that name needs to be unique across all slot and repo names.
+An artifact repository is referenced from the manifest using its name, so that the name needs to be unique across all slot and repo names.

 .. code-block:: cfg